 Considering the relationships in your life and their impact on your happiness and well-being, you may start to understand how much human attachments can influence behavior.
 Healthy attachment can be essential for the development of meaningful relationships.
 Creating healthy and secure attachments can be challenging for those with attachment disorders or an insecure attachment style.
 However, a form of therapy called attachment therapy may benefit those struggling with relationships and connections.

-Attachment-Based Therapy: An Overview
+Attachment-Based Counseling: An Overview

 A person with negative or inadequate early attachment experiences may struggle to express emotions healthily or have secure relationships with romantic partners.
-Healthy attachment can be essential for human development and physical relationships.
+Healthy attachment behaviors can be essential for human development and physical relationships.
 In these cases, attachment therapy may benefit individuals looking to develop a secure attachment.

 What Are Attachment Disorders?